AbdulNafay1030/Tensrflw-image-classifier/README.md

 The original implementation can be found at https://codelabs.developers.google.com/codelabs/tensorflow-for-poets/#0

-We'll be using mobilenet with parameters 0.50 and 224 in this example.
+I'll be using mobilenet with parameters 0.50 and 224 in this example.

 # Folders layout: